Java I/O | I/O Streams in Java

 1. public void close() throws IOException

-This method closes the current output stream and releases any system resources associated with it.
-The closed stream cannot be reopened and operations cannot be performed within it.
+This method closes the current output stream and releases any associated system resources.
+The closed stream cannot be reopened, and operations cannot be performed on it.

 2. public void flush() throws IOException